-6.9.7 Importing and exporting an inventory
+6.9.12 Importing and exporting an inventory

-To export an inventory:
+6.9.12.1 To export an inventory:

-- 1. Click the Export icon in the upper right.
-The Export Inventory window appears with the name of the currently selected Rule Set as the Inventory Name and a corresponding .csv File Name. - 2.
-Click Save.
+- 1. Click on the Actions

+button at the right side corner just above the grid, then choose Export Ruleset from the options. - 2.
+The Export Ruleset window appears with the name of the currently selected Rule Set and provide a corresponding .csv File Name to export.